The Extra

 For the first year, give or take, I wrote my experiences caring for my mom.
 Not long after I began journaling there, my relationship with Mom changed.
 We became great pals.
 I was her chauffeur and her errand boy, and we celebrated Christmas twice per year.
 Hallmark movies figured into it.

 I removed all the blog posts that dealt with those early years and I removed a few that just didn't suit me anymore.
 The oldest post in the blog now is dated February 22, 2012.
-It's called Let The Good Times Roll, yes it's about Mardi Gras, and it currently has 136 views.
+It's called Let The Good Times Roll, and yes, it's about Mardi Gras, and it currently has 136 views.

 Eventually, The Circular Journey became a journal for coping with mental health syndromes.
 A number of them.
 Finding humor in the circus that takes place in my head, and sometimes spills over into real life, helps to cheer me up and gives me hope that Jimmy Buffett is right when he sings, "..if we didn't laugh, we would all go insane."